casey/just/README.md

   pwd
 ```

+### Indentation

+Recipe lines can be indented with spaces or tabs, but not a mix of both.
+All of a recipe's lines must have the same indentation, but different recipes in the same `justfile` may use different indentation.

 ### Multi-Line Constructs

 Recipes without an initial shebang are evaluated and run line-by-line, which means that multi-line constructs probably won't do what you want.